Abha Club

-Abha Football Club (نادي أبها) is a professional Saudi football club based in Abha that is currently playing in the Saudi First Division League, the second tier of Saudi football.
+Abha Football Club (نادي أبها) is a professional Saudi football club based in Abha that are currently playing in the Saudi Pro League.

 They were first promoted to the top flight in 2005 when they finished as runners up in the First Division.
 However, they were relegated after just one season.
 They achieved their second promotion in 2008 when they also finished as runners up.
 During the 2018–19 season Abha won their first First Division title as well as promotion to the Pro League for the third in the club's history.
 Abha have won the Saudi Third Division League once, during the 1998–99 season and the Saudi Second Division League once, during the 1999–2000 season.

 The club play their home games at Prince Sultan bin Abdulaziz Sports City (also known as Al-Mahalah) in Abha.
 They share the stadium with rivals Damac, with whom they contest the Asir derby.